-Medicare Part D is the new program created by the federal Medicare Prescription Drug, Improvement, and Modernization Act (MMA) of 2003 to provide some assistance for Medicare beneficiaries to pay for outpatient prescription drug costs.
+Medicare Part D is the program created by the federal Medicare Prescription Drug, Improvement, and Modernization Act (MMA) of 2003 to provide some assistance for Medicare beneficiaries to pay for outpatient prescription drug costs.
 It is an optional program available to Medicare beneficiaries eligible for Medicare Part A and/or enrolled in Part B.

-The Medicare Part D prescription drug coverage began January 1, 2006.
 The program includes an annual open-enrollment period of November 15 through December 31, during which you can enroll or choose to change to another Prescription Drug Plan (PDP).
 Your coverage will begin on January 1 of the following year.
 Individuals not yet on Medicare will be able to join a PDP whenever they become eligible for Medicare.